hirzi/LSD/README.md

 Being reliant on ABC for parameter estimation, LSD requires summary statistics to be calculated for 1) the observed sequenced data and 2) simulated data.

 #  i) Calculate summary statistics for observed data
 Mapped sequenced data are generally held in BAM format.
 We thus assume this to be the starting point for most users.
 LSD however requires as input mpileup format files.
-To convert BAM to mpileup format, we can do as such:
+To convert BAM to mpileup format:

 	samtools mpileup prefix.bam > prefix.mpileup

-Because LSD works in two-steps and first requires a set of putatively neutral regions, we do this for whole-genome BAMs as well for neutral region BAMs.
-The latter can be produced by extracting a putative set of neutral regions (e.g. all sites outside the structural annotation with a conservative flanking buffer) from the whole genome BAMs.
-In case this is not possible (e.g. scarce prior knowledge, limited genomic resources), we can also rely on the whole genome BAMs to reflect neutral diversity.
+As LSD works in two-steps and first requires a set of putatively neutral regions, we do this for whole-genome BAMs as well for neutral region BAMs.
+The latter can be produced by extracting a putative set of neutral regions (e.g. all sites outside the structural annotation, ideally with a conservative flanking buffer) from the whole genome BAMs.
+In case this is not possible (e.g. due to scarce prior knowledge or limited genomic resources), we can also rely on the whole genome BAMs to reflect neutral diversity.

-We do this for all individuals (or pooled populations) of interest.
+We do this for all individuals or pooled populations of interest.
 Once we have a list of mpileup files, we write a text file containing the list of these mpileup files.
 It is important to make sure that the order of the files in this text file (i.e. the order of individuals and populations) **is consistent** with that in the subsequent simulated models (i.e. in the ms/msms commands).

 Once we have this text file (containing the list of ordered mpileup files), we can calculate the observed summary statistics for the whole system in one go.